Tashmica “Firecracker” Torok

 Tashmica has been awarded the Michigan Jaycees Foundation’s Outstanding Young Michigander Award in 2014, USA Network’s 2015 Characters Unite Award, the 2016 Emerging Leader Award from Sistrum: the Lansing Women’s Chorus, Child Advocate of the Year 2017 by the Lansing Exchange Club, and was the inaugural recipient of the Greater Lansing Inspirational Woman of the Year Award, in 2019.

 Her biggest thrill continues to be accomplishing her heart work at The Firecracker Foundation with healing children, teens and families.
 As the executive director of The Firecracker Foundation, she incites riots of generosity and advocates for the healing of children and families every day.
 Tashmica is the kind of friend who always encourages you to do more.
 She’s a published storyteller and a nearly retired roller derby skater.
-She’s also the mother of three boys, wife to a talented tile installer and a behind-the-scenes volunteer.
+She’s also the mother of three children, wife to a talented tile installer and a behind-the-scenes volunteer.

 (she, her, hers)